replicatedhq/kots.io/content/kotsadm/snapshots/configuring-hostpath.md

 The steps described on this page are only necessary if you wish to configure a Host Path destination as your KOTS Snapshots [storage destination](/kotsadm/snapshots/storage-destinations/).

-**Important note:** Make sure that the host path exists on all the nodes in the cluster.
+**Important note:** Make sure that the host path exists and is writable by the user:group 1001:1001 on all the nodes in the cluster.

 ## Embedded Clusters